-Located at an altitude of about 2100 feet above sea level, Deogarh or Devgarh is one of the coolest places in Rajasthan.
+Located at an altitude of about 2100 feet above sea level, Deogarh or Devgarh is one of the coolest Sikar tourist places.
 One of the most popular attractions here is the gorgeous Deogarh Mahal perched on the hilltop of Aravalli mountain range.
 Set amidst pristine landscapes and serene lakes, Deogarh Mahal depicts the royal feel of Rajasthani architecture.
 Ornamented with shining mirrors and murals, this is a heritage site is one of the most visited tourist places in Sikar.

 Highlights: Exquisitely designed Maharana Suite, Authentic Rajasthani cuisines.

 - By Road: Deogarh is well connected by buses, available from all parts of Rajasthan

 - By Rail: Both Marwar and Udaipur Junction are equidistant from Devgarh

 - By Air: The nearest airport is at Udaipur, located 140 km from Devgarh